Clyde A. Thomason: World War II

 Thomason re-enlisted in the Marine Corps Reserve in January 1942 following the attack on Pearl Harbor.
 He asked for action, and when Lieutenant Colonel Evans Carlson was organizing his famous Raiders, Thomason volunteered.

 Because he was so tall, 6 ft 4 in, and weighed 190 lb; he had to ask for a height waiver to get into the Raiders.
 He received his training in California before going to the Pacific battlefields in April for duty with the 2nd Raider Battalion.

 Letters that he wrote to friends in Albany, Georgia during the time of his service in the Pacific show that he wanted to be "where things are happening."
 He refused to accept assignments which would keep him away from action.
 He wrote of Carlson and of Major James Roosevelt, second in command.

 During the raid on Makin Island, Carlson selected Thomason to lead the advance element against the Japanese garrison.
 Thomason was one of 30 Marines who did not return from the Makin Island raid.
 In November 1999, researchers discovered a mass grave on Makin Island that contained human remains, equipment, and dog tags belonging to Marine Raiders.
 Thomason's remains were among those identified.
 His remains were returned to the United States and were interred at Arlington National Cemetery on August 17, 2001.

 Honors and awards

 Amy M. Thomason receives her stepson's Medal of Honor from James Forrestal at a January 1943 ceremony in the Navy Department.
 Lieutenant General Thomas Holcomb (right), Commandant of the U.S. Marine Corps, was among those present.

-The Medal of Honor was conferred posthumously and was presented to his stepmother by Under-Secretary of the Navy James Forrestal at ceremonies in January 1943 in Washington, D.C.
+The Medal of Honor was conferred posthumously and was presented to his stepmother by Under-Secretary of the Navy James Forrestal at ceremonies in January 1943 in Washington, DC.